Are Your Reasoning Models Reasoning or Guessing? A Mechanistic Analysis of Hierarchical Reasoning Models: Reasoning Modes of HRM: ``Guessing'' instead of Reasoning

 \subsection{Four Reasoning Modes of HRM}

-We visually analyze latent reasoning trajectories by projecting them onto the plane defined by their first two PCA components.
+We visually analyze latent reasoning trajectories by projecting them onto the plane defined by their first two principal components.
 Remarkably, we can classify the reasoning patterns of HRM into the following modes: